Nat Geo Day Tour: Exploring the Mysteries of the Cenotes - A Journey into Mayan Culture

 What to expect

-On this National Geographic Day Tour, explore Tankah Park in Mexico's Riviera Maya.
-With insights from National Geographic, trek through the jungle to Cenote Cueva and Cenote Piraña for a refreshing dip.
+With insights from a National Geographic guide, trek through the jungle to Cenote Cueva and Cenote Piraña for a refreshing dip.
 You'll also visit Cenote Naval for an adventurous canoeing session and Cenote Azul for another invigorating swim in its crystal-clear waters.
 These cenotes were not only sources of fresh water for the ancient Maya but were also believed to be passageways to Xibalba, the Mayan underworld, and were sites for important rituals.

 Finally, hike to a fifth cenote, learning about the discovery and preservation of these natural sites.
 Spanning 300 hectares, Tankah Park's cenotes and forests offer Mayan heritage and ecological diversity.
 This tour also supports the local community and promotes sustainable tourism, helping to preserve these remarkable lands.